-The result obtained in this type of foundation is zero settlement of the building.
+The result obtained in this foundation is zero settlement of the building.

 Here we will learn about floating foundation, advantages & disadvantages of floating foundation.